3mcloud/magellan-models/README.md

 Magellan Models (referred to as Magellan throughout the rest of this documentation) is a code generator that generates "client-side models" for a given OpenAPI spec that follows (by default) the JSON:API specification.
 A developer can modify their own configuration to provide support for other API specifications so long as they can also provide their own OpenAPI 3.0 json specification.

-### But why?

-Originally born as part of the Skylab initiative inside 3M, Magellan seeked to provide an easier means of programmatically accessing the Materials Informatics backend APIs available to researchers.
-While now Magellan is platform agnostic, the goal is still to provide a wrapper around an API, authentication, and potentially authorization, such that any developer can begin to play around with a given API without necessarily needing to deeply be aware of the various specific quirks that that API offers.

 ### How does Magellan compare to other OpenAPI client libraries like pyswagger, swagger-codegen, or bravado?

 Magellan prides itself in having an easier time to set up and get running.
 Most other OpenAPI client libraries require setting up authorization and importing custom clients and the result is a verbose and clunky syntax.
 Magellan instead tries to parse responses back for the user to ensure that accessing and modifying response elements is a seamless task.
 Alternative libraries often tend to differentiate between the client which sends requests and receives responses and the model itself which is a representation of data.
 Magellan however treats them both as the same, leading to less mental overhead for the developer (when things work).